Ignacio-Herrera/wotlk_addons/README.md

 - `Tutorials`: under construction.
 - `Addon 1: N24FirstAddon`: completed.
 Addon "Hello world", an introduction to variables, functions and events.
 It shows how to perform a "Hello World" using WOW's own variables, such as player name, and event variables such as user login events.
 In an easy way it shows how to print messages in the main chat.
-- `Addon 2: N24StoringInformation`: under construction.
+- `Addon 2: N24StoringInformation`: completed.
 Addon that teaches about information storage.
 This addon shows how to store information between sessions.
-- `Addon 3: addon_name`: not started.
+- `Addon 3: N24WorkingWithLibraries`: completed.
+Addon that teaches about libraries in TOC file.
+There are two examples for working with libraries.